MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vsprintf-s-vsprintf-s-l-vswprintf-s-vswprintf-s-l.md

 The versions of these functions with the **_l** suffix are identical except that they use the locale parameter passed in instead of the current thread locale.

-In C++, using these functions is simplified by template overloads; the overloads can infer buffer length automatically (eliminating the need to specify a size argument) and they can automatically replace older, non-secure functions with their newer, secure counterparts.
+In C++, using these functions is simplified by template overloads.
+The overloads can infer buffer length automatically, eliminating the need to specify a size argument.
+And, they can automatically replace non-secure functions with their secure counterparts.
 For more information, see [Secure Template Overloads](../../c-runtime-library/secure-template-overloads.md).

 ### Generic-Text Routine Mappings